119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Despite the growing number of electric and hybrid vehicles, scrapping them comes with several challenges.

-Battery recycling is still evolving.
-Some materials, like lithium, are harder to recover than others, making the process less efficient than it could be. - Lack of Awareness
+Battery recycling technologies are still evolving.
+Some materials, like lithium, are harder to recover than others, making the process less efficient than it could be.

 Many car owners are unaware of the proper way to scrap their electric or hybrid vehicles.
 This lack of knowledge can lead to improper disposal, which harms the environment.